eff-one/eff-one.github.io/badword.md

 Ref: **MyBB release version 1.8.18**

 ## Changes:
-With this release MyBB has redefined the system how word filters were working til now.
+With this release MyBB has redefined the system how word filters were working until now.

 ## Issues: